 String: HELLOHELLO

-Now, let us use the Boyer-Moore technique to compare the pattern to the input text:
+Now, we will apply the Boyer-Moore algorithm to match the pattern with the given input text:

-In this example, there is no mismatched character in the pattern within the input text.
-Using a bad character rule, the computer changes the pattern to correspond with the mismatched character.
+In this instance, there are no mismatched characters in the pattern present in the provided text.
+By utilizing a bad character rule, the system adjusts the pattern to align with the mismatched character.

 After the Shift: